frctl/fractal/docs/configuration.md

 fractal.set('plugins.web.theme', 'my-custom-theme');
 ```

-Plugin-specific configuration options should be detailed in the plugin's documentation.
+Configuration options for plugins that are not bundled with the default install of Fractal should be detailed in that plugin's documentation.

 ### Configuring individual components and pages